10 best Target Deal Days deals: Apple, KitchenAid and more

 In addition to Target and Amazon, the following retailers are also offering notable sales.

-- Wayfair: Up to 80% off beds, area rugs, cookware sets and more during the 5 Days of Deals Event Oct.
-7-11
+- Wayfair: Up to 80% off beds, area rugs, cookware sets and more during the 5 Days of Deals Event through Oct.
+11

 - Macy’s: Up to 60% off apparel, home goods and more during its Fall Fab Sale event through Oct.
 10